awsdocs/aws-codecommit-user-guide/doc_source/how-to-compare-commits.md

 ## Compare a Commit to Its Parent<a name="how-to-compare-commits-parent"></a>

-You can quickly view the difference between a commit and its parent to review the commit message, the committer, and exactly what changed\.
+You can quickly view the difference between a commit and its parent to review the commit message, the committer, and what changed\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. On the **Repositories** page, choose the repository where you want to view the difference between a commit and its parent\.